matn7/CS-Notes/src/main/java/spring/spring-reactive.md

 **Quiz 2.**

 **Question 1: Mono can emit 0, 1 or N items?**
-- False.
+* False.

-"False" is correct because the statement suggests that "Mono" can represent multiple items (0, 1, or N), but "Mono" specifically means one, indicating it cannot have zero or multiple items.
+* False is correct because the statement suggests that `Mono` can represent multiple items (0, 1, or N), but `Mono` specifically means one, indicating it cannot have zero or multiple items.

 **Question 2: Correct order for passing the arguments when we subscribe to Publisher?**
-- onNext, onError, onComplete.
+- `onNext`, `onError`, `onComplete`.
-"onNext, onError, onComplete" is correct because when subscribing to a Publisher, you typically handle the emitted items first with onNext, followed by any errors with onError, and finally, you signal completion with onComplete.
+* `onNext`, `onError`, `onComplete` is correct because when subscribing to a Publisher, you typically handle the emitted items first with `onNext`, followed by any errors with `onError`, and finally, you signal completion with `onComplete`.
 This order ensures you properly manage the sequence of events in reactive programming.

 **Question 3: Which signal(s) will the subscriber first receive when it subscriber to this publisher?**